 THE PARTICIPANTS INTEND AS FOLLOWS:

 Subject to annual evaluations of resources and funding availability by each Participant, CSIRO, IC, LRNZ, NCSU, NWRC, TAMU, and UA may continue to work cooperatively to create genetic technologies with the intent to protect, maintain, restore, and enhance native species and ecosystems on islands and elsewhere when appropriate, and promote effective management and conservation research by sharing costs, expenses, and responsibilities associated with technology development as described herein for the term of this MOU.
 This MOU involves no exchange of funds between the Participants.
-Funding is expected to be addressed on a case-by-case basis during grant and/or other funding applications. through the use of separate agreement mechanisms.
+Funding is expected to be addressed on a case-by-case basis during grant and/or other funding applications.
 Nothing in this MOU is intended to create legal obligations or embody a commitment by any Participant to expend funds not appropriated and administratively allocated for such purposes.
 This MOU is not intended to be an international igreement governed by international law.

 CSIRO intends to: